diy-make/memory/2025/Q4/12/18/md/2025-12-18_png_journal.md

 ### 110. `110-pragma-commit-service-batch-33-dec17.png`
 ![110-pragma-commit-service-batch-33-dec17.png](../png/110-pragma-commit-service-batch-33-dec17.png)
 - **Description:** Terminal view showing agent Pragma's execution of the Git Commit Service for "Batch 33" of the Dec 17 backfill.
 The commit includes five images (156-160) and the updated journal markdown, documenting the steady progress of the automated refactoring job.
 - **Key Takeaway:** Consistent application of the commit frequency protocol.
-By committing in small, regular batches, the agent minimizes the risk of data loss and provides a granular, easily auditable history of the memory reorganization.
+By committing in small, regular batches, the agent minimizes the potential impact of technical failures or session timeouts, ensuring the memory reorganization progress is always securely versioned.
 - **Creation Date:** 2025-12-18
 - **Original Filename:** `Screenshot from 2025-12-18 10-57-36.png`